lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-09-28-Cambridge_LCF.md

 The implication $P\to Q$ justifies inferring by forward chaining from an instance of $P$ to the corresponding instance of $Q$ or in backward chaining reducing a goal that is an instance of $Q$ to the corresponding instance of $P$.
-I distinctly recall she had implemented a tactic that she called `RESTAC`, which operated on a set of assumptions and deliver all possible conclusions by forward chaining.
+She had implemented a tactic that she called `RESTAC`, which operated on a set of assumptions and delivered all possible conclusions by forward chaining from the implications there.
 There may have been other tactics along those lines.
 I took these and added more and unfortunately can no longer remember who wrote what.
 But we still have `RES_TAC` in the HOL family of provers.